constcallid/test093025/README.md

 - **Modern JavaScript:** Built with ES2022, empowers clean and maintainable code.

-- **Powerful Cleanup:** State (event listeners, data, etc.) **automatically** removed when elements are destroyed
+- **Powerful Cleanup:** State (event listeners, data, etc.) **automatically** removed when elements are destroyed.
+Leak-proof by design, no need for manual cleanup to avoid memory leaks.

-- **Stack Agnostic:** Leak-proof by design, no need for manual cleanup to avoid memory leaks.
-Set events with InDom, remove elements with any library (an older JS DOM lib, a modern large JS framework, etc.) – cleanup still happens automatically
+- **Stack Agnostic:** Set events with InDom, remove elements with any library (an older JS DOM library, a modern large JS framework, etc.) – cleanup still happens automatically.
+This allows gradual adoption of InDom at any pace.

 - **Fast & Dependency-Free:** Optimized for performance with zero external dependencies.